georgebv/pyextremes/docs/user-guide/extremes-extraction/introduction.md

 The Peaks Over Threshold extreme values are extracted by choosing a threshold and selecting values higher or lower (depends on which extreme process is analyzed) than the threshold value.
-The selected values are then declustered by specifying minimum distance between adjacent extreme events (e.g. 24 hours, which implies that events separated by this distance are independent).
+The selected values are then declustered by specifying minimum distance between adjacent clusters (e.g. 24 hours, which means that the model assumes that clusters of exceedances separater by this distiance or larger are independent).
 Selection of threshold and declustering distance is not a trivial task and has a strong effect on the EVA results. pyextremes provides a series of tools which help with threshold selection, these are described further in this tutorial.
 See figure below illustrating POT extremes: